TBlindaruk/ZEND-PHP-7.1-Certification-ZCPE-/3-String/functions/README.md

-strcoll — Locale based string comparison strcspn — Find length of initial segment not matching mask strip_tags — Strip HTML and PHP tags from a string stristr — Case-insensitive strstr strlen — Get string length strnatcasecmp — Case insensitive string comparisons using a "natural order" algorithm strnatcmp — String comparisons using a "natural order" algorithm strncasecmp — Binary safe case-insensitive string comparison of the first n characters strncmp — Binary safe string comparison of the first n characters strpbrk — Search a string for any of a set of characters strrev — Reverse a string strspn — Finds the length of the initial segment of a string consisting entirely of characters contained within a given mask. strtok — Tokenize string
+strcoll — Locale based string comparison strcspn — Find length of initial segment not matching mask strip_tags — Strip HTML and PHP tags from a string strlen — Get string length strnatcasecmp — Case insensitive string comparisons using a "natural order" algorithm strnatcmp — String comparisons using a "natural order" algorithm strncasecmp — Binary safe case-insensitive string comparison of the first n characters strncmp — Binary safe string comparison of the first n characters strrev — Reverse a string strspn — Finds the length of the initial segment of a string consisting entirely of characters contained within a given mask. strtok — Tokenize string